Saga of the Northlands

 - Coins: Gems, spices, commodities, and other goods that are light and easily traded.
 Silver spent to pay hirelings and trade for other goods is taken from this category.

 - Consumables: Food, cloth, ammunition, and other goods that are used in the course of day-to-day life.
 Silver spent in upkeep is taken from this category.

-- Curiosities: Iron, creature parts, and other rare materials.
+- Curiosities: Harvested body parts of exotic creatures, sacred or mystical liquids, and other rare materials with special properties.
 Rather than being one fund, this category notes how much (in silver) of each rare and finite resource a settlement possesses.

 Each character consumes 4 hb per day (or 6 sp per month, or 9 sp per tiding) in food and other miscellaneous costs to stay alive, all taken from Consumables; goats are treated as half a character and horses are treated as two characters for consumption purposes.
 Structures and vehicles consume 2 hb per day (or 3 sp per month, or 4.5 sp per tiding) per size category above Medium (for vehicles) or per 8 hexes of area (for structures) in repairs and other miscellaneous costs to stay in good shape, all taken from Coffers.
 Characters or structures that cannot get the appropriate amount of resources will suffer in their performance and morale but will survive if they get at least half the needed amount; those that get less than the minimum amount will die or be rendered unusable, as appropriate.

 At the start of each tiding, a certain amount of wealth is deducted from each category due to losses over the course of the previous tiding:

 - A settlement loses 20% of its Consumables per tiding to represent food spoilage, usage of cloth to repair clothing, and so forth.

 - A settlement loses 10% of its Coffers per tiding to represent routine ship maintenance, worn-out tools, and so forth.